vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/B_Chemistry_Primer_Refresher.md

 Eq.
 B.1 kcal/g true kcal/g % C %H%O
 B.3 Chemical Energy
 380
-This empirical formula can serve as a gen- eral guide, but should not be taken as a literal truth from some profound deriva- tion.
+This empirical formula can serve as a general guide, but should not be taken as a literal truth from some profound derivation.
 It captures the main energy features and produces a useful, approximate result.

-[^16]: The coefficients in the denominator re- flect the fact that carbon is 12 units of mass, oxygen is 16, etc.
+[^16]: The coefficients in the denominator reflect the fact that carbon is 12 units of mass, oxygen is 16, etc.

 [^17]: This is a generically useful practice: it helps integrate new knowledge into your brain by validating the behavior in known contexts.
 Does it make sense?
-Can you ac- cept it, or does it seem wrong/suspect?
-Experts often apply new tools first to famil- iar situations whose answers are known to build trust and competence using the new tool before applying it more broadly.
+Can you accept it, or does it seem wrong/suspect?
+Experts often apply new tools first to familiar situations whose answers are known to build trust and competence using the new tool before applying it more broadly.
 Try it out, using c = 1 and 0 =
 = 2.
 Try this one, too, coming up with your own values for h and o.